meizabel/documentation/prior_art.md

  Spine Event Engine synthesizes all of our experience and observations of the best-breed market products and solutions like [Axon](http://www.axonframework.org/), [Spring](https://spring.io/), [Event Store](https://geteventstore.com/), [InfluxDB](https://influxdata.com/) and many others.

+Our motivation is to raise awareness of some ways to make modern application development easier and more efficient, and to offer a set of practical solutions to bring it into life with accompanying approach and terminology.

+In

 Immutability is one of the corner concepts used in Spine.
 Spine uses typed commands and events.
 Having commands and events as first class citizens in the applications gives a lot of benefits in business logic.
 Not having to convert back-and-forth with Json gives some performance advantage.

-Our motivation is to raise awareness of some systemic problems we’ve seen in modern application development, to provide a shared vocabulary for discussing those problems, and to offer a set of practical solutions to those problems with accompanying terminology.